pulumi/pulumi-self-hosted-installers/ecs-hosted/ts/README.md

 1 | 01/22/2022 | DNS project added; Route53 A records are contained in a separate project to allow a different AWS account to be used, if needed.
 2 | 05/03/2022 | README.md split into Golang and TypeScript specific versions
 3 | 01/20/2023 | MySQL 8 support
 4 | 07/25/2024 | Pulumi [Resource Search](https://www.pulumi.com/blog/self-hosted-search-and-deploy/) now available in Self-Hosted.
 Resource Search is enabled by setting the `enableOpenSearch` flag in the Infrastructure project.
 Note, other configuration values, all prefixed OpenSearch are availble.
+5 | 07/30/2024 | Use of Stack Refernces removed in favor of Stack Configuration.
+Note, [Pulumi ESC][esc] provides a seamless way to use stack outputs, as configuration, from a previously deployed stack.
+If ESC is ommitted, configuration needs to be manually set.

 ## User Guides